 If you love a good book, there are plenty of great reads out there about Python and programming.
 We’ve handpicked these recommendations for you:

-Python From The Very Beginning by J. Whitington.
-This one offers you a more hands-on experience, presenting you with questions to work through on your own time (don’t worry, all of the answers are inside!)
+Python From The Very Beginning by J. Whitington: this offers you a more hands-on experience, presenting you with questions to work through on your own time (don’t worry, all of the answers are inside!)

 Get Involved in Online Python Projects

 Contributing to GitHub online projects is a great way of improving your coding skills.
 GitHub has thousands of open-source projects that run simultaneously.
-It’s more likely that you’ll find a Python project that suits you.
-Best of all, the platform has a place for all skill levels.
+It’s more likely that you’ll find a Python project that suits you and best of all, the platform has a place for all skill levels.

 If you’re new, you can find beginner-friendly projects.
 Plus, you can work on project documentation since it doesn’t involve any coding.
-Such projects involve finding errors in the code made by others.
-If you have advanced skills, GitHub has endless opportunities for you.
+Such projects involve finding errors in the code made by others and if you have advanced skills, GitHub has endless opportunities for you.

 Working on open-source projects also helps you learn from others and build relationships with online communities.
 You’ll improve your resume by showing that you can collaborate with other developers, and it’s a good way to build up your confidence.